 Can customer’s special order fish?

 Yes, you can special order fish that normally are not ordered.
 Special orders are to be paid 100% in full before being shipped out from South America or anywhere else, no exceptions.
 From time to time we will post fish that are special order only as well.
 If you are looking for a fish that you don’t see on the list, send us what you are looking for and we will contact the exporters to see if any are available.

 I have a major issue with my fish, the process, the bagging, who do I notify?

 Always contact us first.
 If there is an issue we need to work it out together to come to a resolution.
 There is no need to make a public post about the issue which could potentially ruin the import business and give JPC a bad name.

 What shipping carriers do you use?

 We prefer to ship out fish via Southwest Air Cargo.
-If Southwest is not available in your region, we will use the next best option.
+If Southwest is not available in your region, we will use the next best option such as Delta Cargo.
 All fish are shipped same day or next day air, this will vary region to region.
 FedEx – in the event they are late delivering a shipment, damage the shipment resulting it dead fish, they will not accept your claim of the dead fish or shipping.
 Live fish are listed as “Prohibited Items” in the FedEx Service Guide-Restrictions List.
 Therefor there is no guarantee live arrival if using FedEx 2 Day Service.
 Dry goods can be sent via FedEx, UPS and USPS or within your fish shipment.
 FedEx shipments can also be picked up at the nearest available hub, please verify how far away from the hub you are before agreeing to have the fish shipped to the hub.